Article XIII - Judicial Procedure

 - The right to choose a person to act as the respondent’s counsel in the case;

 - The right to be presumed innocent unless proven guilty;

 - The right to refuse to testify, provided, however, that this right shall not include the right to refuse to produce at the hearing any papers, books, or financial or other records which are the property of the union and which are pertinent to the case;

 - The right to appeal, in the manner hereinafter provided;

 - The right to choose either an open or closed hearing.

-The person bringing the charges shall be guaranteed the following rights:
+The complainant shall be guaranteed the following rights:

-- The right to receive a copy of any written answer to the charge that may be filed by the accused at the time such answer is filed;
+- The right to receive a copy of any written answer to the complaint that may be filed by the respondent at the time such answer is filed;

-- The right to have the initial hearing body convened no later than 90 calendar days after the charge(s) have been filed;
+- The right to have the initial hearing no later than 90 calendar days after the complaint was filed;

 - The right to have at least 15 days’ advance notice of the date, time, and place of the hearing;